 As part of ACT 360, each college will have a new immersive learning space, which will allow a completely new, 360-degree virtual environment for both training and business incubation.
 In addition, young entrepreneurs aged 18-25 who wish to develop new business ideas relating to green energy and renewables/recycling can apply to each college to take up one of the new business incubator spaces being set up as part of the project.
 This will give young entrepreneurs free office space and access to business advice and guidance.

-Emma Swinburn Employer Engagement Manager from Franklin Sixth Form College, commented
+Emma Swinburn, CLT Associate for Careers at Franklin Sixth Form College, commented

 “Our vision is to stimulate start-ups and advance new businesses in the region’s fastest emerging sectors.
 With exclusive Skills Development Funding, young business owners will be able to set-up in each of our three colleges and gain free access to incubation space, including connectivity, office set-up, and business and marketing support.